ARpatterns/catalog/README.md

 ## Augmentation Patterns

-Augmentation intents triggered by detector events which add augmentation items to the AR scene.
+Augmentation intents triggered by detector events and which add augmentation items to the AR scene.

 List of [Augmentation Patterns](augmentation.md)